By Nanae Yoshiwara, Senior Associate | Litigation & Dispute Resolution

 In cases where a commercial lease does not specify how to terminate the agreement, landlords have a few options under Queensland law:

-Nevertheless, in the case of termination under Section 131, the breach must typically involve a significant or essential term of the lease, meaning one that goes to the core of the agreement.
-Examples of breaches that justify termination include failure to pay rent, violating use clauses (e.g., using the premises for an unauthorised purpose), or failure to maintain insurance.
+For termination to be valid, the breach must typically involve a significant or essential term of the lease, meaning one that goes to the core of the agreement.
+Examples include failure to pay rent, violating use clauses (e.g., unauthorised use of the premises), or failure to maintain insurance.
 Minor or trivial breaches, especially those that do not affect the landlord’s ability to use the property, are generally not sufficient to justify termination.

 Tenants can take proactive steps to avoid disputes and potential termination:

-If a tenant believes they are being unfairly targeted with a breach notice, they should seek legal advice to ensure that the landlord is acting within the bounds of the lease and the law.
+If a tenant believes they are being unfairly targeted with a breach notice, they should seek legal advice to ensure the landlord is acting within the lease and the law.
 Argon Law can assist tenants in defending against unreasonable termination actions and in resolving disputes before they escalate.

-Contact us today to find out how we can help you resolve your commercial lease dispute and ensure a positive outcome for your business or read about the latest changes to tenants rights and safety standards.
+Contact us today to find out how we can help you resolve your commercial lease dispute and ensure a positive outcome for your business.

 Copyright © - 2025.
 Argon Law.
 All rights reserved.